ericoporto/ags-manual-wiki/SystemLimits.md

 AGS v3.6:
 - Audio channels number increased from 8 to 16.
+- Increased Room Objects limit to 256 (was 40).
 - 20 screen overlays at a time lifted
 - Removed limit of simultaneous Button animations (was 15).
 - Removed limit of Character followers (was 30).